QeyeH/medtrack/Readme.md

 ## What is MedTrack?

-MedTrack is a Tcl8.6.7 program to help users manage their prescribed medications.
+MedTrack is a Tcl 8.6.7 program to help users manage their legally, prescribed medications.

-Having to be legally prescribed, regular medications is a burden, and having to track the supply, use and reordering of these medications is further burden, on top of the existing health issues.
+Having to be legally prescribed, regular medications is a burden, and having to track the supply, use and reordering of these medications is a further burden that at times can be very frustrating and concerning.

 MedTrack aims to make this process, a little easier.

 ## How does Medtrack work?

-MedTrack works by initially recording your current medication variables, such as:
+MedTrack works by initially inputting the medication details, such as:

 * Medicine start date
 * Medicine name